 Cannes Film Selections

-Thousands of films are submitted to the Cannes Film Festival every year, and the selection committee watches every one of them.
-In the end, only about 50 feature films and 30 short films are included in the Official Selection, the main body of work that is the center of the festival.
-Several more are shown as opening and closing films and during the "sidebar" screenings of the Directors' Fortnight and International Critics' Week.
+Nearly 2,000 films are submitted to the Cannes Film Festival every year, and the selection committee watches every one of them.
+Only about 50 feature films and 10 short films are chosen to be part of the Official Selection, the main body of work that is the center of the festival.
+Several more films are shown as opening and closing films and during the "sidebar" screenings of the Directors' Fortnight and International Critics' Week.

 The films that make up the Official Selection are divided into several categories: